These super-simple nine steps will show you how to go plastic-free in the shower without sacrificing a good, clean beauty routine!

 Cheap, single-use disposable razors are just bad all around.
 They don’t work well and they don’t last long either.
 So what’s the point?
 Use a safety razor like this one to get a better shave and reduce the amount of plastic you contribute to landfills.
 A safety razor can potentially last a lifetime, but definitely a few years at least.
 Plus, you can safely recycle all of the replacement blades for a totally zero-waste shave!

 Not into the idea of a safety razor?
-Try a Preserve razor made from recycled materials for another eco-friendly option.
+Try a Preserve razor made from recycled ocean plastic for another eco-friendly option.

 6. Use a cleanser bar or Lush cleansers